 There are currently 24 types of facilities specified under A.R.S. § 49-250 as exempt from requiring an APP.
 In addition, there are four class exemptions and two activities to which the program does not apply.

-Since the mid 2000's, environmental agencies across the nation have been using Lean continuous improvement philosophy to improve their operations and to more efficiently protect human health and the environment.
+Since the mid 2000's, many environmental agencies have been using Lean continuous improvement philosophy to improve their operations and to more efficiently protect human health and the environment.
 Process improvements using Lean help agencies improve the effectiveness, efficiency, and transparency of their programs and services by identifying waste and by eliminating non-value added activities (e.g., waiting, rework, doing unnecessary work, handoffs).

 In May, 2012, the Water Quality Division began process improvement efforts with the Individual Aquifer Protection Permit Program.
-In a week long exercise involving staff and customers, the permit process was examined in detail and non-valued added process steps were eliminated.
-Further, tools that will assist customers in preparing complete applications and aid staff in condensing the time necessary to develop and issue permits have been developed as described below.
+In an exercise involving staff and customers, the permit process was examined in detail and non-valued added process steps were eliminated.
+Further, tools that will assist customers in preparing complete applications and aid staff in condensing the time necessary to develop and issue permits have been developed and are described below.

 Individual Permits (A.R.S. § 49-241)